 - Immediately wipe away glue drips with a damp cloth.
 You don’t have to wait for the glue to dry or drill new screw holes; reinstall the hardware by driving screws right into the toothpicks.

 - Wait until the glues is dry until fully loading the screw (e.g., do not use immediately the concealed hinge until the glue is not fully dry).

-- Applied too high outward stress on the screw or the item screwed by the screw to the particleboard.
+- Applied too high outward stress on the screw or the item (handle, hinge) screwed to the particleboard.
 In this case the screw usually breaks away from particleboard, bringing a large chunk of the board with it.
-This could be large damage.
+This could result in quite large damage.
 To replace a pulled-out screw, you have to patch the hole with a filler capable of holding screws:

 - Clean out the hole with a sharp tool (e.g., chisel, knife or screwdriver).